sojitraparth/WaveStreamGo/README.md

-Here’s a clean, professional README.md for your WaveStreamGo project!
-Feel free to tweak or request a more detailed/shorter one.

-⸻

 # WaveStreamGo

 WaveStreamGo is a lightweight, high-performance Go library for text-to-speech (TTS) and audio synthesis, bridging Go and C++ for fast audio processing.